-The ability to think critically, write and read independently are taught in this college level course through class discussions, presentations, and analytical and creative writing.
-By utilizing these avenues of learning the students experience growth and build confidence in their abilities to think at critical, analytical and interpretive levels.
-Written assignments, both short and long term are an integral part of the course.
-Close attention is paid to each student's growth as a writer and close attention is paid to grammatical accuracy.
-To improve each student's capacity for reading and understanding, vocabulary checks accompany each reading assignment.
-Students work with both canonical and modern fiction.
-Particular focus is placed on style analysis and to the understanding of the literary techniques employed in great works of literature.
-A lengthy term paper is required, using the MLA format as noted in the course syllabus.
-All students are required to take the National AP English Literature Exam created by ETS.
-This exam occurs in May and has an associated fee (\$95 per exam was the rate in 2017).
+This college-level class focuses on the ability to think critically, write and read independently, and synthesize analysis of ideas through class discussion, presentations, and analytical and creative writing.
+By utilizing these avenues of learning, the students experience growth and build confidence in their abilities to think at critical, analytical, and interpretive levels.
+Written assignments, both short and long term, are an integral part of this course.
+Close attention is paid to each student's growth as a writer and their use of prescriptive grammar.
+Students work with both canonical and modern fiction throughout this class.
+This class places particular focus on style analysis and to the understanding of the literary techniques employed in great works of literature.
+Writing assignments are the foundation to this course, and will be structured in the latest MLA formatting.
+All students are required to take the National AP Literature & Composition Exam through the College Board.
+This exam occurs in May and has an associated fee (\$95 as of spring 2020).
 Students should check the credit-and-placement policy at the schools they are considering for AP credit acceptance information.
+For further information about CollegeBoard's AP program, includent student and parent resources, access https://apstudents.collegeboard.org/.